thundervox/thundervox.github.io/081/gtk-server/markdown/gtk-server.1.md

 **-stdin**

 Start the GTK-server with 2-way pipes.
 The client script language must start a 2-way pipe to the GTK-server to enable communication.
-(In KSH and AWK for example, the symbol '|&' is used for this.)
+(In KSH and AWK for example, the symbol ```|&``` is used for this.)

 **-tcp=host:port[:max]**

 Start the GTK-server as TCP server.
 The client script language must connect to this host and port.
-Commonly 'localhost' and a portnumber higher than 1024 are used.
-The 'max' part determines the maximum amount of client scripts which can connect.
-If 'max' is omitted only 1 client script may connect.
+Commonly ```localhost``` and a portnumber higher than 1024 are used.
+The ```max``` part determines the maximum amount of client scripts which can connect.
+If ```max``` is omitted only 1 client script may connect.

 **-sock=host:port**